ryanramage/reduce-group/README.md

  - --group_level=1  What level to group the data at,
  - --db_module=memdown What backing to store the reduce in.
 Larger datasets might want 'leveldown'
  - --db_path=./data Where to store a persistent level store like leveldown.
- - --seperator='\xff' The default seperator in the underlying leveldb
+ - --separator='\xff' The default separator in the underlying leveldb